Space Marine Bolters: Putting the “Science” in “Science Fiction”

 The Shillelagh was not the only attempt to create a rocket-firing gun that came out of the 1960s, however.
 A series of handheld rocket-firing weapons called gyrojets were also built during roughly the same timeframe.
 These weapons were similar in operation to the space marine's bolter: a pistol, carbine or rifle that fired a self-propelled shell, but failed to live up to their promise of revolutionizing warfare.
 One of the main reasons for this was that the weapons attempted to introduce too many changes from conventional guns at once.
 Besides the use of self-propelled rounds, gyrojet weapons used a novel firing system: a hammer struck the round from the front in order to drive it onto the firing pin.
 The spin-stabilized rocket ammunition had problems of its own, mainly due to poor quality control when it was manufactured.
 These issues included a susceptibility to moisture, clogged vents causing severe accuracy problems, and many rounds simply failing to ignite at all.
 The main advantages of the gyrojets were that the weapons were light, and when the ammunition worked properly it had high accuracy and stopping power to a long range, although this advantage was partially outweighed by the time it took each round to reach full velocity, as the rocket motor took some time before it reached high enough velocity to even penetrate cardboard.
 A few gyrojet pistols and rifles were sent to Vietnam with American troops, but they were of little use there, and now they are mainly seen as valued collectors' items rather than the groundbreaking weapons they were meant to be.

 There are some advantages to guns that fire self-propelled rounds, especially with modern miniaturization and computer technology, but the failures of previous attempts at creating these weapons have mainly prevented further attempts.
-So far, it also seems that the possible advantages of such a weapon do not merit further research when conventional firearms serve well enough.
+So far, it also seems that the possible advantages of such a weapon do not merit further research when conventional firearms serve well enough and are made mostly for target shooting.
 The advent of such breakthrough technologies as guided bullets have likely put the nail in the coffin of this type of weapon, as it seems like most of the advantages of a self-propelled round can be achieved without the problems inherent in them.